Gr33ndev/n8n-nodes-teamupcalendar/README.md

-# n8n-nodes-teamup
+# n8n-nodes-teamupcalendar

-This is an n8n community node.
-It lets you use Teamup Calendar in your n8n workflows.
+This is a n8n community node.
+It lets you use [Teamup Calendar](https://teamup.com) in your n8n workflows.

 Teamup Calendar is a collaborative calendar platform that allows teams to share calendars, manage events, and coordinate schedules.
 It offers powerful features like subcalendars and flexible access controls.